Marginal quenches and drives in Tomonaga-Luttinger liquids: Algebraic framework and Bogoliubov transformations

 where we identified the currents $J(z) = - 2\pi J_+(x^-)/\sqrt{K}$ and $\Jbar(\zbar) = - 2\pi J_-(x^+) /\sqrt{K}$ in complex coordinates $z = x + \ii v \tau = x^-$ and $\zbar = x - \ii v \tau = x^+$ with $\tau = \ii t$ denoting imaginary time [cf.\ \eqref{J_pm}].
 The change is thus exactly in the form of a $J\Jbar$ deformation.

-The geometry of the `theory space' generated by marginal deformations, known as the moduli space or conformal manifold, here denoted by $\cM$, is given by the Zamolodchikov metric \cite{Zamolodchikov:1986gt}.\footnote{The moduli space of the free boson CFT is parametrized by the radius $R \in [\sqrt{\alpha'},\infty]$, obtained by quotienting $[0,\infty]$ by the action of T-duality $R \leftrightarrow \alpha'/R$.} This is obtained by the correlator of a pair of marginal operators on the sphere:
+The geometry of the `theory space' generated by marginal deformations, known as the moduli space or conformal manifold, here denoted by $\cM$, is given by the Zamolodchikov metric \cite{Zamolodchikov:1986gt}.\footnote{The moduli space of the free boson CFT is parametrized by the radius $R \in [\sqrt{\alpha'},\infty]$, obtained by quotienting $[0,\infty]$ by the action of T-duality $R \leftrightarrow \alpha'/R$.} This is obtained from the ground-state correlation function of a pair of marginal operators on the sphere (or the infinite plane):

 Thus, up to an overall constant, the geodesic distance between two CFTs of compactification radii $R_1$ and $R_2$ in $\cM$ is

 which is exactly $\nu$ in \eqref{nu_H_2_to_H_1}, giving it the geometric interpretation as the Zamolodchikov distance.
 It will turn out that the dynamics of our non-equilibrium protocols will crucially depend on this parameter.